[Updated April 2017]

 The Complete Guide To Luminosity Masks

 Another awesome video course is the Complete Guide to Luminosity Masks, 2nd Edition by Sean Bagshaw.
-This video course focuses entirely on luminosity masks only.
+This video course focuses entirely on luminosity mask only.

 Each video is much longer and dives deep into the topic.
-At the end of the course, you’ll learn both the basic and advanced use of luminosity masks in post-processing.
+At the end of the course, you’ll learn both the basic and advanced use of luminosity mask in post-processing.

 I hope you’ve learned the fundamentals of luminosity masking.

 If you’re still feeling confused, try An Idiot’s Guide To Luminosity Masks where everything is broken down into small chunks of simplified explanations.